 |Jan 1||Gancho Ogoma-ku|

-Wishes for five grains by reading of Daihannyakyo (Sutra)
+Wishes for five grains (rice, wheat, millet, beans, and foxtail millet; the necessary grains of life) by reading of Daihannyakyo Sutra.

-This is a legal meeting in which the titles of 600 volumes of the Sutras are read aloud, and each volume of the scriptures is transcribed.
-When you read the scripture of the scriptures, it is said that you can benefit from protection from illness.
+This is the recitation of 600 volumes of the Sutras, which are read aloud to the surrounding visitors.
+When you read scripture from the Sutras, it is said that you may gain protection from illnesses.

 |Jan 28||First Fudo|